kumre005/Image_editor/README.md

-It changes the file extensions.
+It changes the image file extensions.